Ukrainians hail Zelenskyy after US visit dismissed by Putin

 Neither Zelenskyy nor any other Ukrainian authorities have confirmed if he’s already back in Kyiv.

-In Russia, President Vladimir Putin had a different assessment of Zelenskyy’s trip.
+In Russia, President Vladimir Putin had a different assessment of Zelenskyy’s trip, which included an Oval Office meeting with Biden, a joint news conference at the White House and an address to a largely supportive Congress.

 “They say they may send Patriot there, fine, we will crack the Patriot too,” Putin told reporters, adding that the deliveries will only extend the fighting.
 “Those who do it do so in vain, it only drags out the conflict.”